jameshughes89/cs102/src/site/topics/intro/introduction.rst

 * Algorithm Analysis

 Data Structures
 ===============

-* A data structure is, simple, some *structure* used to store, organize, and manage data
+* A data structure is some *structure* used to store, organize, and manage data

 Linear Data Structures